María Botto

 María Florencia Botto Rota (born 10 February 1974) is an Argentine-Spanish actress.
 In 1978, she moved to Spain with her mother Cristina Rota and her brother Juan Diego Botto, also actors.

-She made her feature film debut at age 10, with a performance in Los motivos de Berta.
+She made her feature film debut at age 10, with a performance in Berta's Motives.
 On television, she portrayed the recurring role of Ava Pereira, sister of Juan Diego Botto's character Javier, on the TNT drama series Good Behavior.